• Skip to primary navigation

 How to Choose a Ripe Avocado.

-1. Colour – Hass avocados are only varieties that change from green to black when they are ripe, all other types remain green when ripe.
+1. Colour – Hass avocados are the only varieties that change from green to black when they are ripe, all other types remain green when ripe.

 2. Firmness - make sure that your avocados are firm, heavy and on the large size as this usually means that there is more flesh than pit.